 The Radio Waves Group normally meets on the 2nd and 4th Friday every month at The Sun Inn, Eastwood (upstairs) from 9.00 am – 12 noon.

 Friday 26th March 10 am on Zoom.
-Topic yet to be decided, please forward ideas.
+Topic Resistance is futile.

 Radio Waves held a Zoom meeting Friday February 26th 10 am continuing discussion

 In the Age of AI

 After studying video clips about the subject we had a very interesting discussion on Artificial Intelligence.
 The discussion covered the advantages and disadvantages of using AI and decided that AI itself is just a tool.
 How it’s used can be the problem.
 Facial recognition technology can be used for good.
 Spotting terrorist suspects from thousands of pictures.
 Or it can be used to erode our freedoms as in parts of China at the moment.
 It was good to meet up again after all these months of lockdown